 - A Standard Cowboy Dressage® Court, Challenge Court, and Partnership Court must be used.
 It is not necessary that Brands be on cone letters.

-- Courts dimensions and set up can be found at www.cowboydressage.com/competition.htm
+- Courts dimensions and set up can be found Click Here

 - Gathering/Show must provide a volunteer at the back gate to keep riders on time and show on time.

-- Cowboy Dressage® Logo must be used on all ribbons
+- Cowboy Dressage® Logo must be used on all ribbons.
+Click Here to download Compass logo

 - Overall Open and Amateur and Youth High Point and Reserve must be awarded.
-(Ribbons are fine or awards of shows choice)
+(Ribbons are fine or awards of show choice)

 - At Finals Gathering and Shows overall High Point and Reserve High Point ribbons must be presented.

-- Gathering/Show must include an overall veteran High Point ribbon (any US veteran or anyone wishing to ride in honor of a US veteran is eligible)
+- Gathering/Show must include an overall Veteran High Score ribbon.
+This award is given to any individual one time only. (any US veteran or anyone wishing to ride in honor of a US veteran is eligible)

-- Gathering/Show must include a judge’s award for the most improved rider for the duration of the show.
+- Gathering/Show must include a Jack Brainard Judge’s “Try” Award for the most improved rider for the duration of the show.
 To calculate this award, the judge identifies a horse and rider combination that showed marked improvement with each ride.
 The competitor is to receive an award in recognition of their efforts.
-In case of multiple rings, each judge submits their choice and the low and high scores for selected riders are taken.
-The competitor with the biggest difference between the low and high score is the award winner.

 The rider is encouraged to memorize their tests.
 The use of a caller is not mandatory.
 Cowboy Dressage® World allows the rider to use a caller of their choice, however, the ultimate responsibility for accurate and correct riding of the test falls upon the rider.
 If the rider chooses to use a caller, it is the rider’s responsibility to arrange for one.
 Callers can post a flyer at show office in case of need.